myhealthconnectsociety/project-healthcare/docs/project_healthcare_documentation.md

 - **Poetry**

 ### Libraries
-Use a virtual environment setup create using these commands in terminal:
+Use a virtual environment setup created using these commands in terminal:
 ```
 python -m venv <virtual_environment_name>
 <virtual_environment_name>\Scripts\activate